-The sangha currently meets at the beige house located next to the First United Methodist Church at 119 South Miller St. in Wenatchee:
+The sangha currently meets at the beige house (use rear entrance) located next to the First United Methodist Church at 119 South Miller St. in Wenatchee:

 Stone Blossom Sangha was founded in 2002 as a meditation group for the members of the Cascade Unitarian Universalist Church (CUUF).
 CUUF is a welcoming and caring community which supports spiritual paths of all denominations.
 In 2002, three people approached the board of trustees at CUUF with a request to start a Zen meditation group.
 Stone Blossom Sangha grew out of this UUBF practice group.
 In November of 2002, Todd and Sharon Petit arrived looking for a local practice group to supplement their practice at Dai Bai Zan Cho Bo Zen Ji (Choboji) temple in Seattle.
 They brought with them a modest Buddha statue and the discipline and form learned from their two teachers, Genjo Marinello Osho and Genko Kathy Blackman Ni-Osho.